 Clariti goes the extra mile to provide links between new communications and existing emails or messages.
 Doing so helps preserve context and takes away the need to search for information because it is automatically organized.

 Zoom is one of the best videoconferencing apps that you can use for face-to-face meetings.
 Whereas it lacks a well-established chat feature, the video quality is quite appealing, and you would find it worth your time.

 Features that you will find most convenient on Zoom is scheduling meetings and informing the attendees in advance.
 If you run many meetings but do not have an assistant, you can connect Zoom to your calendar.
 Schedule crucial meetings in advance and have the attendees start early preparations.

-Flock has excellent features like group messaging and project management tools.
+Flock is a team collaboration app with excellent features like group messaging and project management tools.
 It can integrate over 60 apps.
 It is convenient, real-time, and with just a click, you can get to video calls and connect with other people.

-Trello is an app that is popular in project management.
+Trello is a team collaboration software that is popular in project management.
 It is also a communication app.
 It makes the project more manageable by assigning, monitoring, and messaging your employees at a centralized place where you can collaborate and know what each one is accountable for.

 The Covid-19 pandemic has accelerated changes already afoot in adopting tools and processes to increase business productivity and reduce employee stress.
 While there are many challenges, organizations have successfully transitioned to remote working with various types of collaboration strategies.

 Many organizations plan to continue with this model even after the pandemic is over.
 Management must invest the time now to develop best practices and implement best-in-class tools and proven processes to successfully continue with this new way of working.